 - Validate your own designs experimentally in a lab environment.

 - Become an expert in this field by expanding your knowledge of the state-of-the-art by reading journals, attending conferences and submitting your research work for peer-reviewed publications.

 - Constructively participate in larger design teams to ensure first-time right silicon.

 - Employ industry-wide best practices in your designs to ensure quality.

 - Contribute to high-quality reports and documentation.

 - Support (internal or external) customers in absorbing your research work so they can implement it in their applications.

-- PhD in analog circuit design with silicon-proven designs (or equivalent through relevant experience).
+- PhD on analog circuit design with silicon-proven designs (or equivalent through relevant experience).

-- Research and/or industrial experience in biomedical applications such as: bio-sensing or electro-chemical sensing or power management and energy harvesting is an asset.
+- Experience in biomedical applications such as: bio-sensing or electro-chemical sensing or power management and energy harvesting is an asset.

 - Excellent working knowledge of Analog and/or Mixed Signal IC design and verification flows and tools: Cadence Virtuoso including ADE (G)XL, layout and design verification (DRC, LVS, ERC) and best practices to ensure high-quality designs.

 - Good understanding of top-level design/architecture including specification requirements writing, verification planning, top-level simulation.